heartcombo/responders/README.md

 end
 ```

-And then you need to configure your application to use it:
+Your application also needs to be configured to use it:

 ```ruby
 # app/controllers/application_controller.rb